MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/managed-identity.md

 ## Caching

 By default, MSAL.NET supports in-memory caching.
 MSAL does not support cache extensibility for managed identity because of security concerns when using distributed cache.
-Since a token acquired for managed identity belongs to azure resource it is acquired for, using a distributed cache might expose it to the other azure resources sharing the cache.
+Since a token acquired for managed identity belongs to an Azure resource, using a distributed cache might expose it to the other Azure resources sharing the cache.

 ## Troubleshooting